A87 road

 The A87 is a major road in the Highland region of Scotland.

-It runs west from its junction with the A82 road at Invergarry, along the north shores of Loch Garry and Loch Cluanie, then down through Glen Shiel and along Loch Duich to Kyle of Lochalsh before crossing the Skye Bridge to Kyleakin, Broadford, and Portree, before terminating at Uig in the north of the Isle of Skye.
+It runs west from its junction with the A82 road at Invergarry, along the north shores of Loch Garry and Loch Cluanie, then down through Glen Shiel and along Loch Duich to Kyle of Lochalsh before crossing the Skye Bridge to Kyleakin, Broadford, and Portree, terminating at Uig in the north of the Isle of Skye.

 Its total length is 99 mi; it is a primary route for all of its length.

+Notable Details

+The east end of the A87 terminates at the Uig Pier.